pdjr-signalk/pdjr-skplugin-meta-injector/README.md

-I have some general-purpose displays which draw their configuration (data type, units, display name, etc.) from Signal K meta data and I therefor needed some way to inject appropriate meta data into Signal K...
+I have some general-purpose displays which draw their configuration (data type, units, display name, etc.) from Signal K meta data and I therefore needed some way to inject appropriate meta data into Signal K...

 ## Description